HenronenGIT/roger-skyline-1/README.md

 ## Scripts and Crontab

-> Create a script that updates all the sources of package, then your packages and which logs the whole in a file named /var/log/update_script.log.
-Create a scheduled task for this script once a week at 4AM and every time the machine reboots.
+> Create a script that updates all the sources of the package, then your packages, and which logs the whole in a file named /var/log/update_script.log.
+Create a scheduled task for this script once a week at 4 AM and every time the machine reboots.

 Resource:

 [Scheduling cron tasks](https://linuxize.com/post/scheduling-cron-jobs-with-crontab/)

-Command for setting systemwide cron tasks:
+A command for setting systemwide cron tasks:

 `sudo crontab -e`